avaneev/biteopt/README.md

 impact method's ability to find a global solution.
 "Short-cuts" are used only in 4% of objective function evaluations on average.

-3. The method uses LCG pseudo-random number generator due to its efficiency.
-The method was also tested with a more statistically-correct PRNG and the difference turned out to be negligible.

 ## Method's Philosophy ##

 BiteOpt is an evolutionary optimization method.
 Unlike many established